 The ‘game of life’ has a serious outcome

-yourself to be entangled or hindered but rather fix your eyes on Jesus (Gal 5:7; Heb 12:1,2).
-Living life ‘to the full’ is a serious matter not a recreational issue.
+on Jesus (Gal 5:7; Heb 12:1,2).
+Living life ‘to the full’ and making it count for God is a serious matter not a causal recreational issue 'if I have time for it' pursuit.